ombori/grid-docs/cli/reference.md

 # CLI Reference

 To develop on the Ombori Ecosystem you will need to install the Ombori `omg` CLI.
-You can find information about setup in the [CLI setup](cli/setup.md) page.
+You can find information about setup on the [CLI setup](cli/setup.md) page.

-This page contains all the information on the CLI and it's components.
+This page contains all the information on the CLI and its components.
 If you want more in-depth information you will have to check out the guides.

-!> **Under Construction** - This page is stil evolving and doesn't contain all items.
+!> **Under Construction** - This page is still evolving and doesn't contain all items.
 If you need a CLI command not listed use the `-h` command on the CLI.

 - [Generic commands](#generic-commands)
 - [Developer](#developer)